-“As a secondary benefit, consistent exercise can help you lose weight, which means your heart doesn’t have to work as hard since there is less of you to pump blood to,” Dr. Ahmed says.
+“As a secondary benefit, consistent exercise can help you lose weight, which means your heart doesn’t have to work as hard since there is less of you to pump blood to,” Dr. Cho says.

-Other tips to help your heart
+How to make your heart stronger

-- Avoid sodium— Too much salt increases the volume of your blood, which can make your blood pressure problems worse.
+- Avoid sodium.
+Too much salt increases the volume of your blood, which can make your blood pressure problems worse.
 Prepare your own foods to help limit your sodium intake, and drink water instead of soda.

-- Try the DASH diet—DASH stands for Dietary Approaches to Stop Hypertension.
+- Try the DASH diet.
+DASH stands for Dietary Approaches to Stop Hypertension.
 DASH is a lifelong healthy eating plan that helps you focus on cutting salt from your diet and adding foods rich in potassium, calcium and magnesium.

-- Limit alcohol —Consuming just two or three drinks in one sitting can elevate your blood pressure.
+- Limit alcohol.
+Consuming just two or three drinks in one sitting can elevate your blood pressure.

-- Take a stand —Research shows that sitting for prolonged periods can have a negative effect on your heart, even if you get 150 minutes of moderate exercise each week.
+- Take a stand.
+Research shows that sitting for prolonged periods can have a negative effect on your heart, even if you get 150 minutes of moderate exercise each week.
 Break up periods of inactivity and get your blood pumping by taking a five-minute walk at least once an hour.

 When you combine healthy habits like regular exercise, a balanced diet, the elimination of smoking and drinking and more, your heart will be able to pump at a strong rate.